ruckbeard/php-database/README.md

 $query = $db->get("table");</pre>
 <em>This will create and run the query string "SELECT * FROM table LIMIT 20, 10"</em>
 <h3><strong>Insert</strong></h3>
+<p>The insert function can be used to create and run insert queries.
+The first parameter it accepts in the table and the second is the data to insert into the query string.
+The data can be stored in an array or an object.
+The second parameter is optional.
+The data can be set by using the set() function.</p>
 <pre>$db = new Database;

 $data = array(